Rumpelmayer's (New York City)

-Rumpelmayer's was a café and ice cream parlor (in fact, it has been described as a landmark ice cream parlor) in the Hotel St. Moritz and part of a chain started by Anton Rumpelmayer.
+Rumpelmayer's was a café and ice cream parlor in the Hotel St. Moritz and part of a chain started by Anton Rumpelmayer.
 It was popular for children's birthday parties, Sunday breakfasts, and afternoon teas.
-The Art Deco restaurant was designed by Winold Reiss and offered views of Central Park.
+The Art Deco restaurant was designed by Winold Reiss and overlooked Central Park.

 The pink walls had Egyptian-style mosaics and the room was decorated with stuffed animals.
-They were known for their hot fudge sundaes and hot cocoa, which was served in silver pots and considered “ benchmark hot cocoa.”
+They served hot fudge sundaes and hot cocoa, which was served in silver pots and considered " benchmark hot cocoa."

 Rumplemayer's opened when the St. Moritz opened in 1930 and closed when the hotel closed in April 1998.